 Markup on your Mac lets you write, sign and draw on, or crop or rotate, PDF documents and images.
-If your iPhone or iPad is nearby, you can use Continuity Markup to mark-up the file on your device — even using Apple Pencil on iPad — and instantly see the changes on your Mac.
+If your iPhone or iPad is nearby, you can use Continuity Markup to mark up the file on your device — even using Apple Pencil on iPad — and instantly show the changes on your Mac.

 To use Continuity features, your devices must have Wi-Fi and Bluetooth turned on, and meet system requirements.
-See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch and Apple Watch.
+See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad and Apple Watch.

 Markup is also available in various apps, such as Mail, Notes, TextEdit and Photos.

 Use the tools listed below to mark up an image or a PDF document on your Mac.

 The tools that are available vary depending on the type of file.
 If your iPhone or iPad is nearby, you can use Continuity Markup on your device to annotate a file.